Academic Study

 Editing Services

 Our recommended Westminster editors possess professional editing or proofreading experience.
 They are familiar with Westminster and have experience in editing theological writing.
-Many also have experience teaching nonnative English speakers and editing their writing.
-As recommended editors, they receive training and updates from us regularly, and all follow the editing guidelines set by the Center for Theological Writing, including the most recent version of the WTS Format Guidelines.
+As recommended editors, they receive training and updates from us, and are directed to follow the editing guidelines set by the Center for Theological Writing, including the most recent version of the WTS Format Guidelines for Theses and The Citation and Formatting Guide 5.

 Obtaining an Editor

-The CTW provides current Westminster students with referrals to editors for writing course papers, Dmin projects, or ThM and PhD theses.
-If you are interested in hiring an editor, contact us at ctw@wts.edu.
-We will ask you for some basic information about your paper (due date, length, topic, and so on), request a sample of your paper, and then match you with an available editor.
-It is your responsibility to prepare the manuscript so that it is ready to be edited
+The CTW provides current Westminster students with referrals to editors for DMin projects, or ThM and PhD theses.
+We will need some basic information about your paper (due date, length, topic, and so on) and a sample of your paper before we match you with an available editor.
+Please write to us at ctw@wts.edu with the subject line “WTS Editor Needed” to request this service.

 Guidelines for WTS Recommended Copy Editors